gokberkkocak/expander-rs/README.md

     -v, --vec-expander          Use Vec expander (u8 for each item - up to 256 items)

 OPTIONS:
-    -o, --output <output>    Optional output file in JSON format Each Expander will serialize itemsets closer to their internal representation.
+    -o, --output <output>    Optional output file in JSON format.
+Each Expander will serialize itemsets closer to their internal representation.
 Most human readable with BitVecExpander or VecExpander.
 Pretty much useless with Hash-only Expander

 ARGS:
     <input>    Input file in JSON format
 ```

 ## Examples